SERC-COM295-Labs/COM295-Topic-1-Number-Systems/README.md

 - Real Numbers

 Q. Why might you not want to write a program that can classify a number as a member of the set of Irrational Numbers?

+## Exercise 4 - Binary to Decimal

+In the `4-binary-to-decimal.py` file, write a program that asks the user to enter a binary number and then prints the decimal equivalent of that number.